PRESS DIGEST- British Business - July 6

-* Equinix and Oracle offer direct access to oracle cloud in Asia Pacific Source text for Eikon: Further company coverage:

-July 6 The following are the top stories on the business pages of British newspapers.
+July 6 (Reuters) - The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 The Times